Laurens-Wuyts/RPi-to-windows-shell/README.md

   - Browse to the website of your pi and try it out!

-!
-For these files to work you'll need some libraries !
+<b>!
+For these files to work you'll need some libraries !</b>
-  The most libraries are included in python bet Pygoogle not so be shure you download it first.
+The most libraries are included in python but Pygoogle is not so be shure you download it first.